 A design team has been appointed by Morgan Sindall, the contractor appointed to design and deliver the car park works.
 Concept design options were presented during the July and September 2019 engagement sessions and presented on exhibition boards.
 Comments relating to the car park proposals have been fed back to the design team and contractor.

 The car parking capacity estimates are based upon the principle of a ground plus three level deck running in a north-south direction perpendicular with South Road and therefore located away from the Harvest Road town houses.
 The top deck is smaller than the lower decks and set back from Harvest Road.
 You can review the November exhibition boards here.

-Detailed designs, albeit still in draft form, are presented in the November 2019 exhibition boards.
-This builds upon the concept options previously presented and presents an indication of the external appearance of the car park.
+Detailed designs, albeit still in draft form, were presented in the November 2010 exhibition boards – the boards can be seen here.
+This built upon the Concept Options previously presented and presents an indication of the external appearance of the car park.
 This is the scheme which is being assessed for planning submission purposes.

 Planning application / reserved matters submission

 While the provision of up to 1,505 car parking spaces (an increase of c300 spaces over the number available on campus in 2015) was requested by the council, the identification of a decked car parking solution was not specifically mentioned on the current site of Car Park 14.
 As such, a full planning application is anticipated.

 Subject to ongoing technical assessments and design refinements, it is anticipated that a full planning application will be submitted alongside the Reserved Matters submission of the Eastern Gateway Building.
 The target submission is planned for March 2020.
 Initial traffic modelling has been undertaken and shared with Surrey County Council, as the Highways Authority.
 Ongoing discussions indicate that the net increase in parking can be safely accommodated within the recently upgraded local highway network.